-Whether you’re a high school student, a displaced homemaker, or looking for a career change, you might consider the field of botany.
+Whether you’re a student, a displaced homemaker, or looking for a career change, you might consider the field of botany.
 Opportunities for careers in plant science are rising and many botanists make an above average income.

 What is a Botanist?

 Botany is the scientific study of plants and a botanist is a person who studies plants.
 Plant life can vary from the smallest one celled life forms to the tallest redwood trees.
 Thus, the field is widely varied and the job possibilities are endless.